 Tasting Notes: ”The finest English barley malt combines with our two oldest varieties of English hops: fuggles and goldings, to thrill your taste buds and remind you of a true, traditional, old fashioned bitter.”

-The flood waters are slowly stating to recede, the temperature has gone up (a tiny bit!) and the daffodils are starting to emerge…has Spring finally sprung?!
+The temperature has gone up (a tiny bit!) and the daffodils are starting to emerge…has Spring finally sprung?!

 Hare Brained is an easy drinking deep golden coloured bitter, with a mellow and slightly spicy hop flavour.
 It always proves to be one of our most popular monthly specials and it’s lovely golden colour and refreshing taste will go fantastically with the first of the spring sun. (fingers crossed about the sun!)